tfsome/cloud-provider-lab/README.md

 Hello and Welcome to `Terraform in Cloud: practical lab` page.

 Dive into Terraform self-study materials and hands-on tasks covering core IaC concepts.
 Advanced tasks are optional.
-Contributions are welcome
+Contributions are welcome.
+Tasks designed and could be completed in any of 3 cloud providers: AWS, Azure and GCP.

 ---
 ## Study plan: